Flynchd/openstack-rdo-packstack/README.md

 It should be running CentOS Stream 9
 It should have at least 8GB of system memory

 **How to Use**

-Download the Bash script install_openstack.sh from the repository.
+Download the Bash script from the repository.
+You can use the script that direct install or use the script that shows the details in verbose.

 Give executable permissions to the script: